-Dana Gross has served as a director since November 2008, as a member of the Compensation Committee since February 2013 and has served as a director on the board of Jazz Semiconductor, Inc., our wholly owned subsidiary, since March 2009.
+Dana Gross has served as a director since November 2008, as a member of the Nomination Committee since January 2018 and as a member of the Compensation Committee since February 2013.
+In addition, Mrs, Gross has served as a director on the board of Jazz Semiconductor, Inc., our wholly owned subsidiary, since March 2009.
+Mrs. Gross is currently the COO of Prospera Technologies Ltd., an AgTech Data Company.
 Mrs. Gross was the CFO of eToro, a FinTech company that developed a Social Investment network from 2014 to 2016, and the CEO of Btendo, a start-up company that developed MEMS based PICO projection solutions, until it was acquired by ST Microelectronic in 2012.
 In 2008, Mrs. Gross joined Carmel Ventures, a leading Israeli Venture Capital firm as a Venture Partner.
 From 2006 to 2008, Mrs. Gross was a Senior VP, Israel Country Manager at SanDisk Corporation.
 From 1992 to 2006, Mrs. Gross held various senior positions at M-Systems, including Chief Marketing Officer, VP World Wide Sales, President of M-Systems Inc. (US Subsidiary) and CFO, VP Finance and Administration.
 In addition, Mrs. Gross served as a director of M-Systems Ltd., Audiocodes Ltd. and Power Dsine Ltd. Mrs. Gross holds a B.Sc. in industrial engineering from Tel-Aviv University and an M.A. in business administration from San Jose State University.

-Han Flato has served as an external director until November 2016, when to the Company availed itself of the exemption provided under the Amendment to the Relief Regulations following which he continues to serve as a director.
-Mr. Flato has served as a member of the Audit Committee since April 2009.
-Since 2012, Mr. Flato has served as President of The Association of Publicly Traded Companies on the Tel-Aviv Stock Exchange since January 2012.
+Ilan Flato has served as an external director until November 2016, and as a director thereafter.
+Mr. Flato has served as chairman of the Compensation Committee since February 2013 and as a member of the Audit Committee since April 2009.
+Mr. Flato is classified by the Board of Directors as an audit committee financial expert under applicable SEC rules.
+Mr. Flato has served as President of The Association of Publicly Traded Companies on the Tel-Aviv Stock Exchange since January 2012.
 Since 2011, Mr. Flato has been a member of the Israeli Bar Association.
-Since 2009, Mr. Flato has served as director in two Provident Funds and also as Chairman of the Business Executive of Kibbutz Kfar Blum.
+From 2009 until February 2018, Mr. Flato has served as director in two Provident Funds and since February 2018, he serves as director in one Provident Fund.
+From 2009 until April 2018, Mr. Flato served as Chairman of the Business Executive of Kibbutz Kfar Blum.
+From January 2018, he serves as Chairman of the Business Executive Kibbutz "NAAN".
 Since 2004, Mr. Flato has functioned as an independent financial adviser.
-Until 2004, Mr. Flato served as the VP for planning, economics and online banking in United Mizrahi Bank and as the Chief Economist of the bank.
+Until 2004, Mr. Flato served as the VP for planning, economics and online banking in United Mizzahi Bank and as the Chief Economist of the bank.
 From 1992 until 1996, Mr. Flato served as the Economic Advisor to the Prime Minister of Israel.
 Prior to that position, Mr. Flato has served in the Treasury Office as the deputy director of the budget department.
 In addition, Mr. Flato served as a member of the board of directors of many government-owned companies.
 Mr. Flato holds a B.A. in economics from Tel-Aviv University, an LL.B. from Netanya College, an M.A. in law from Bar-Ilan University and an MSIT from Clark University.